Hamilton, Ohio: Fort Hamilton

-Hamilton started as Fort Hamilton (named to honor Alexander Hamilton, first Secretary of the Treasury), constructed in Sept.-Oct.
-1791 by General Arthur St. Clair, governor of the Northwest Territory.
-The fort was the first of several built north from Fort Washington into Indian territory.
-The fort was built to serve as a supply station for the troops of general Arthur St. Clair during his campaign in the Northwest Indian War.
-Later it was used by General "Mad" Anthony Wayne.
-The fort was located 28 mi upstream from the mouth of the Great Miami River where the river is shallow during normal flow and easily forded by men, animals and wagons on its gravelly bottom.
-In 1792 the fort was enlarged with a stable area by General Wayne.
+Hamilton originated as Fort Hamilton, named to honor Alexander Hamilton, first Secretary of the Treasury.
+The fort was constructed in September through October 1791 by General Arthur St. Clair, governor of the Northwest Territory.
+It was the first of several built north from Fort Washington into Indian territory.
+The fort was built to serve as a supply station for the troops of St. Clair during his campaign in the Northwest Indian War.
+Later, it was used by General "Mad" Anthony Wayne.
+It was located 28 mi upstream from the mouth of the Great Miami River, where the river is shallow during normal flow and easily forded on its gravelly bottom by men, animals, and wagons.
+In 1792, the fort was enlarged with a stable area by General Wayne.
 The fort was abandoned in 1796 after the signing of the Treaty of Greenville.

+Settlement and growth

-A settlement grew up around the fort and was platted as Fairfield in 1794.
+A settlement grew up around Fort Hamilton and was platted as Fairfield in 1794.
 By 1800, Hamilton was becoming an agricultural and regional trading town.
 The town was platted, government was seated, and the town named by 1803.

-Hamilton incorporated

 Hamilton was first incorporated by act of the Ohio General Assembly in 1810, but lost its status in 1815 for failure to hold elections.
 It was reincorporated in 1827 with Rossville, the community across the Great Miami River in St. Clair Township.
 The two places severed their connection in 1831 only to be rejoined in 1854.
 Designated the county seat, this became a city in 1857.
-On 14 March 1867, Hamilton withdrew from the townships of Fairfield and St. Clair to form a "paper township", but the city government is dominant.
+On March 14, 1867, Hamilton withdrew from the townships of Fairfield and St. Clair to form a "paper township", but the city government is dominant.

 On the afternoon of September 17, 1859, Abraham Lincoln arrived at the Hamilton Station (the station is on the city's Historic Preservation list).
 He gave a campaign speech in support of his fellow Republican, William Dennison, who was running for Ohio governor.
 Lincoln's speech concentrated on popular sovereignty.
-He began: "This beautiful and far-famed Miami Valley is the garden spot of the world."
+He began: "This beautiful and far-famed Miami Valley is the garden spot of the world".
 It was during this campaign that the relatively unknown Lincoln was first mentioned as a possible presidential contender.